 In one of these mentoring sessions, I asked the pro songwriter about today’s music publishing trends.
 He said songwriters who get signed to music publishing deals are mostly in country music (and even the number of those deals are declining).

 But I don’t write country songs.

 I didn’t grow up listening to country music.
-I grew up in a small town in western Pennsylvania where my dad was a computer nerd and a pastor and I spent most of my time reading and playing Jack Johnson songs on the guitar.
+I grew up listening to Christian hip-hop and playing Jack Johnson songs on the guitar.

 So for me to write country songs would be like putting on a mask.

 I’d be writing songs that aren’t authentic to my upbringing, my personality, or the reality of my life.

 Yeah, I’m not gonna do that.
 The songs would be terrible and people would see right through it.

 In a NSAI song feedback response, the pro songwriter gave me this tip on my song “Burning Like Chicago“: